 In Hans Christian Andersen's story it is said that they forget that humans cannot breathe underwater, while others say they drown men out of spite.
 The Sirens of Greek mythology are sometimes portrayed in later folklore as creatures very similar; .
 Other related types of mythical or legendary creature are water fairies (e.g. various water nymphs) and selkies, animals that can transform themselves from seals to humans.
 Prior to the mid 19th century, mariners referred to Manatee and Dugongs as these creatures.

 These legendary creatures have been enduring symbols in myth and culture for thousands of years.
 They continue to have a very visible role in contemporary society in advertising, movies and our culture in general.
 Each year The Coney Island Sea Creature Parade occurs the first Saturday after the summer solstice around the third week of June, hundreds of these sea nymohs, Neptunes, mer-men and hundred of thousands of spectators descend upon Coney Island, New York to celebrate the beginning of Summer and the official opening of the Atlantic Ocean.
 What is this powerful attraction that is so compelling?
 Why do five hundred thousand people turn out for this Parade?

-I think to answer those questions one must look at the historical myths and legends that tell the stories of Real Mermaids, Sirens and other Goddesses.
+I think to answer those questions one must look at the historical myths and legends that tell the stories of sea creatures, Sirens and other Goddesses.